Sudarshan-Gowda/Spring-Mvc-Quartz-Scheduler/README.md

  Sevrver - Wildfly 10

-If you people get any issues regarding this repository means, feel free to comment, I will help you guys to run this repository sucessfully.
+If any issues regarding this repository means, feel free to comment, I will help you guys to run this repository sucessfully.

-Thank u guys..
-Have a great day.